loganthomas/python-practice/docstring_notes.md

     Example of a module level function.

     Function parameters should be documented in the Args section.
 The name of each parameter is required.
-The type and description of each paramter is optional, but should be included if not obvious.
+The type and description of each parameter is optional, but should be included if not obvious.

     If *args or **kwargs are accepted, they should be listed as such.